mmmray/mmmray.github.io/transports.md

 ```
 nc localhost 6003  # client
 ```

+If you don't have `nc`, on Ubuntu you can install it with `sudo apt install netcat`.

 Write some lines in one terminal and watch them appear on the other.
 It works in both directions.